 The highest rank of awesomeness is reserved for the tweaks made to the penalty system, where a player can now return to an incorrect deduction from the exact point they failed it.
 This simple change saves players a whole heap of hassle, as they no longer need to skip through multiple pages of text following a game over.
 Like the execrable “HM” moves that Pokémon Sun and Moon finally did away with, this was a long-awaited change that does Dual Destinies a real favour in the playability department.

 Whilst I would never question the decision to finally address this dumbfounding issue, I’m not sure I understand why the penalties are even needed anymore.
-I mean, all that triggers following a game over now is a redundant continue screen that doesn’t need to be there, so why not just remove the penalties altogether and save us the bother?
+All that triggers following a game over now is a redundant continue screen that doesn’t need to be there, so why not just remove the penalties altogether and save us the bother?

 Similar issues concerning accessibility appear in other areas.
 Series beginners will appreciate the verbose hinting for instance, but the excessive reliance on flashbacks to repeat important information is not so elegant.
 The button that allows players to examine the environments has been simplified too.
 Although we lose a lot of additional flavour and character banter because of this, I think the new approach is easier and more streamlined overall.